jaywolf/recommender/README.md

 ## Dependencies

 To manage project dependencies, it is recommended to use a `requirements.txt` file.
-A typical `requirements.txt` for this project might include:
+The `requirements.txt` for this project includes:

     streamlit
     ollama